alireza06/sdmn-spring-2025-homework/Problem 1/README.md

      - Forward packets from `br1` to `br2` even across different subnets at layer‑2.

 4. **Connecting the Switch Interface Directly into the Bridge**
-   - Attach the switch-facing interface as a port of the Linux bridge:
+   - Attach the switch-facing interface as a port of the Linux bridge.
-     ```sh
-     brctl addif br1 ethX
-     brctl addif br2 ethY
-     ```
    - Optionally, assign an IP on that interface for management or routing.
    - Use the switch’s management plane or OpenFlow to steer cross‑subnet traffic through specific bridge ports.